 FAX (732) 530-7417

-The Disability Services Office (DSO) assists students with disabilities to access the many resources at Brookdale.
+The Accessibility Services Office (DSO) assists students with disabilities to access the many resources at Brookdale.
 The College provides numerous academic opportunities, cultural enrichment and a wide array of social activities.
 Adjusting to college life and its academic demands requires advisement, support and a great deal of information.

 At Brookdale there are many students with disabilities.
 A recent Student Satisfaction Survey of students with disabilities indicated that they find a welcoming and supportive environment at Brookdale.
 We are continuing to make services and facilities even better, and are committed to providing the physical facilities and academic environment that enable our students to reach their academic goals.